khezen/docker-elasticsearch/README.md

 The node will bind to this hostname or IP address and advertise this host to other nodes in the cluster.
 Accepts an IP address, hostname, a special value, or an array of any combination of these.

 ##### HEAP_SIZE | `1g`
-Defines the maximum memory allocated to this node.
+Defines the memory available to the JVM.

 ## Security & Roles